 Although revamping your customer service policies to focus more on current customers may be a bit of extra work, there are clear pros to keeping the customers you have:

 - More targeted campaigns.
 The better you know your clients, the more you can segment them and personalize marketing messages.
+Your customer relationship management (CRM) software can track their preferences and spit out analysis of what they’ve likely to buy in the future.

 - Gain word-of-mouth promotion from happy patrons.
+People who love your brand will tell others, giving you free marketing and referrals.

 - You can only grow by adding to your base.
+If you constantly lose customers and have to replace them, your company won’t grow but will remain stagnant.

 Additionally, and perhaps most importantly, it provides an increased return on investment (ROI).
 The 80/20 rule shows that 80% of your profits come from 20% of your customers.
 Focusing on the few may result in higher revenue.
+The better your ROI, the healthier your cash flow is.

 Now that you know how important customer retention is, you probably realize there are some steps you can take to improve yours.
 Here are five easy steps to help you improve your strategy today.